Suu Kyi falls, but Myanmar’s democratic hopes move on

 What is clear, however, is that politics in Myanmar have been reshaped.
 The self-proclaimed government has reach throughout society.
 With the help of the protest movement, it operates underground schools, clinics and hospitals.
 When it announced last month that it would sell “bonds” to fund its revolution, it raised $6.3 million in one day.
 In September, it called for a “people’s war” against the junta, prompting thousands of protesters known as the People’s Defense Forces to prepare for armed conflict.

-“The landscape has completely changed,” said Khin Ohmar, a veteran democracy activist based in Virginia who runs a human rights organization in Myanmar.
-“The mainstream politics, the actors, the people’s political awareness — it’s all very different.”
+FILE - An anti-coup protestor holds a portrait of Myanmar’s ousted civilian leader Aung San Suu Kyi in the country’s capital of Yangon on Feb 20, 2021.
+When a court in Myanmar on Monday, Dec 6, 2021, sentenced Suu Kyi to four years in custody, it closed a chapter on an era of weak and compromised democracy in a Southeast Asian nation long ruled by a military fist.
+The New York Times

 Suu Kyi still has legions of devoted followers in Myanmar, who decry the military’s treatment of her.
-After her sentencing Monday to four years on charges of inciting public unrest and breaching COVID-19 protocols, she is facing a further series of verdicts that could keep her locked up for the rest of her life.
+Hours after her conviction Monday on charges of inciting public unrest and breaching COVID-19 protocols, the leader of Myanmar’s junta, Senior Gen Min Aung Hlaing, reduced the four-year sentence meted out to her to two years.
+She is still facing nine other charges that could keep her locked up for the rest of her life.

 But there is a deeper recognition now that her government let down many people, including ethnic minorities and rights activists.